Consensys/distributed-validator-formal-specs-and-verification/README.md

 In this work, we first specify the DVT protocol in the verification-aware programming language [Dafny](https://dafny.org).
 Our Dafny specifications are written at two levels of abstraction: the specification level and the reference implementation level.
 The specification files are written in the high level of abstraction and they formalize the logical semantics of the DVT protocol.
 In contrast, the reference implementation files are close to Python files in [here](https://github.com/ethereum/distributed-validator-specs/tree/dev/src/dvspec), and those files are executable.

 Then, we write formal proofs to verify the correctness of our specifications and mechanically check those proofs with Dafny.
 We follow the standard way to prove a safety property that is based on an inductive invariant.
-Intuitively, an inductive invariant is a conjunction of interesting invariants in the system that are preserved by every system transition.
+Intuitively, an inductive invariant is a conjunction of invariants in the system that are preserved by every system transition.
 If the inductive invariant implies the safety, then the safety is guaranteed in every reachable system state.
 Formally, our proof strategy for the safety has three steps:
 1. We find an inductive invariant and prove that it implies the safety.
 2. We prove that the initialization implies the inductive invariant.
 3. We prove that every system transition preserves the inductive invariant.

-Proof approach for liveness (TBD)

 ## Status

 Our specifications are currently for attestation creation, and we prove the safety property against slashing under asynchrony.
 That safety property refers to that there exist no slashable attestations if more than 2/3rd of the Co-Validators are correct under asynchrony.
 Our proofs and results also work under different models of computation: synchrony and partial synchrony.

-Moreover, we are working one the directions mentioned in Future work.
+Moreover, we are working on the directions mentioned in [Future work](#future-work).

 ## Structure

  Those files are stored in two folders [src/dvc_implementation](https://github.com/ConsenSys/distributed-validator-specs-internal/tree/internal_dvt_proofs/src/dvc_implementation) and [src/specs](https://github.com/ConsenSys/distributed-validator-specs-internal/tree/internal_dvt_proofs/src/specs).
-Our Dafny proofs are stored in the folder [src/proofs](https://github.com/ConsenSys/distributed-validator-specs-internal/tree/internal_dvt_proofs/src/proofs).Finally, common materials for both specifications and proofs are stored in the folder [src/common](https://github.com/ConsenSys/distributed-validator-specs-internal/tree/internal_dvt_proofs/src/common).
+Our Dafny proofs are stored in the folder [src/proofs](https://github.com/ConsenSys/distributed-validator-specs-internal/tree/internal_dvt_proofs/src/proofs).
+ Finally, common materials for both specifications and proofs are stored in the folder [src/common](https://github.com/ConsenSys/distributed-validator-specs-internal/tree/internal_dvt_proofs/src/common).

 ### The reference implementation